For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 We know first-hand what a difference it can make to negotiate down the price of a used car:

 Nele van HoutI bought my second-hand Toyota Yaris from a private seller I found on Facebook Marketplace.
-When I went to check out the car, I noticed that the bottom of the booth was wet – it turned out there was a small leak somewhere that was letting in rain water.
+When I went to check out the car, I noticed that the bottom of the boot was wet – it turned out there was a small leak somewhere that was letting in rain water.

 Because of this, I was able to get a few hundred pounds off the original price.
 I then got the leak fixed for £50 in a garage near my old office.
 I've been driving it for over five years and everything works perfectly.
 No new leaks have appeared and nothing else has broken.